Embedded Computer Architecture

 Credits: 5 ECTS

-- Slides of Silicon Hive tools have been put online.
+- Slides of chapter 1 and 2 have been added

 article about processor design a 90 minute guide!